 The Forest Society has recently installed Picture Posts on some of our Forest Reservations.
 You’re probably now wondering what on earth a “Picture Post” is.
 Well, it IS a post where you take pictures, but not dramatic selfies or group shots- these posts are strategically located to allow the public to help us document environmental change in an area.
 Every Picture Post has an octagonal top where you can line your camera or smartphone up against each of the sides and take 360 degrees of images.
-The photos can then be uploaded to the Picture Post Website, run by the University of New Hampshire, where all images are made available for anyone to view and/or download.
+The photos can then be uploaded to the Picture Post Website, started by the University of New Hampshire and now run by the University of Oklahoma, where all images are made available for anyone to view and/or download.

 Our new Picture Post project is being funded by a generous grant from the Getz Charitable Trust, Citizens Bank NA, Trustee.